 Little did I know that there was an entire world of nonverbal languages that I hadn’t even explored yet!
 Up until this time, photography had zero presence in my life.
-It was only later when I started writing for newspapers that I realized something was amiss.
-I couldn’t put my finger on it then, but I knew that I was looking for something more, until one day, I started shooting with a point and shoot camera and I found the missing piece.
+It was only later when I started writing for newspapers that I realised something was amiss.
+I couldn’t put my finger on it then, but I knew that I was looking for something more.
+Then one day, I started shooting with a point and shoot camera and it felt like I had found the found the missing piece.

 I instantly fell in love with photography because of its amazing ability to reach people across the globe, no matter what languages they speak or how educated they are.
 I loved its wide horizon that allows one to amaze, baffle, shock and sadden absolutely anyone.
 And just like that I found my calling!

 Everything after that was smoother than a baby’s bottom!
 Today I alternate between teaching at Max Mueller Bhavan and shooting weddings, people, places, architecture, food, cultures and pretty much anything that I find interesting.

 So here I am: A candid wedding photographer and a German teacher who is constantly endeavouring to expand the limits of her world.